 Mental Health Research

-Through research, the Psychiatry team is able to learn more about the factors involved in psychological and behavioral disorders, and to identify new treatment options and interventions for patients.
+Through research, the Psychiatry and Behavioral Sciences team at Children's National is able to learn more about the factors involved in psychological and behavioral disorders, and to identify new treatment options and interventions for patients.

-The Division of Psychiatry at Children’s National Health System conducts research involving children and adolescents ages 6-17 various conditions.
+We conduct research involving children and adolescents ages 6-17 experiencing various conditions.